A finite element method for the quasiclassical theory of superconductivity: Theory

 Generally all elements of $\hat{g}^\mathrm{R,A,K}$ are matrices in a space of internal degrees of freedom such as spin, but in the following we assume a spin-singlet superconductor for simplicity.
 Then, $\gamma$ can be written as $\gamma = \gamma_\mathrm{singlet} i \sigma_2$ -- where $\gamma_\mathrm{singlet}$ is a scalar function and $\sigma_2$ is the second Pauli matrix in spin space -- while $\xx$ is proportional to the unit matrix in spin space.
 One central symmetry of the theory is particle-hole conjugation, expressed as

 Starting from Eq.~\eqref{eq:transportequation}, a set of coupled equations for the parametrizing functions can be derived.
-In the steady-state, the equations for $\gamma$ and $\xx$ read
+In the steady-state, the equations for $\gamma(\pF,\RR,\varepsilon)$ and $\xx(\pF,\RR,\varepsilon)$ read

 Equations for the remaining amplitudes $\tilde{\gamma}^\mathrm{R/A}$ and distribution $\tilde{\xx}$ can be obtained via the tilde symmetry in Eq.~\eqref{eq:TildeSymmetry}.
-Notice that both equations are \textit{transport equations} along a transport direction $\vF$, indicated by the directional derivative $\vF \cdot \nabla$.
+Note that both equations are \textit{transport equations} along a transport direction $\vF$, indicated by the directional derivative $\vF \cdot \nabla$.
 Solutions of these differential equations have to be found along semi-classical trajectories determined by $\vF$, a starting point, and an end point.
+Along such a trajectory, Eq.~\eqref{eq:GammaEquation} is a Riccati equation that is well-studied in literature \cite{Reid1972Jan}.
 Observables are then determined by an average over all possible momentum orientations $\vF$ on the Fermi surface.
 For our two-dimensional case we use a circular Fermi surface, where the orientation is fully determined by the angle to the $x$ axis, $\varphi_\mathrm{F}$.
 The average of an observable or self-energy $A$ is then

 After solving Eq.~\eqref{eq:transportequation}, all self-energies have to be recalculated until self-consistency is achieved.
 In the present paper, we use

 where $\check{h}_\mathrm{mf}$ is the mean-field order parameter, given by